azurecitadel/azurecitadel/content/terraform/fundamentals/08-state.md

 ## Overview

 One of Terraform's strengths is lifecycle management.
-If you
+Knowing how to work with the Terraform state is important.

 In this lab you will